KevinTD15/KevinTD15/README.md

 - 👋 Hi, I’m @KevinTD15
 - 👀 I’m interested in ...
 IA, ML focused on Game Development
 - 🌱 I’m currently learning ...
-IA, ML, Simulacion, Compilacion, etc
+IA, ML, Simulacion, Compilation, among others
-- 💞️ I’m looking to collaborate on ... nothing until my graduation
+- 💞️ I’m looking to collaborate as a backend developer
 - 📫 How to reach me ...
-Tg: @Rimuru1511
+Tg: @Rimuru1511 Phone": +5358417044

 <!---
 KevinTD15/KevinTD15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.